psakkaris/qudotpy/README.md

 Getting Started
 ===============

+QuDotPy depends on Python 2.7 as is specifically tested against Pythong 2.7.6

 You can always clone this repository and check out the code.
 However, if you just want to get a feel for QuDotPy just press the 'Download Zip' button on the right panel.
 This will download the directory **qudotpy-master**

 Then you should make a link on your system (for *nix and OS X):